hane-smitter/zeet/README.md

   mygit switch <branch-name>
   ```

-  This switches to an initially created branch.
+  This switches to a created branch.

 - **Merge branches**: